OBOAcademy/obook/docs/howto/fixing-conflicts.md

 14. Return to Github.com and allow the QC queries to rerun.

 15. The conflict should be resolved and the branch allowed to be merged.

+*Optional Reserialisation*

+If the merge involves a serialisation issue, adapting and executing [the instructions here](https://github.com/obophenotype/cell-ontology/blob/master/docs/resolving_merge_conflicts.md) for your repository could make the conflict easier to resolve.